n8n-io/n8n-docs/docs/insight2/data-sources/custom-js.md

 ### Libraries

-Insight allows you to internally utilize these libraries:
+Insight² allows you to internally utilize these libraries:

 | Name        | Documentation |
 | ----------- | ----------- |